Decker Library

 Request a Research Instruction Session

-Make sure students understand their research assignment and have a possible topic in mind before the Library Research Instruction session.
+• Prepare Students: Make sure students understand their research assignment and have a possible topic in mind before the session.

-Attend the session - your presence conveys the value you place on developing strong library research skills.
-Your students will pick up on this.
+• Attend and Participate: Your presence conveys the value you place on developing strong library research skills.
+Actively participate by interjecting information, asking questions, and encouraging students to engage.

 Workshops